Slavery and Human Trafficking Statement 2017-18

 Each year Experian Group companies spend c$1.5bn with external vendors on goods and services.
-The majority of this spend is on IT, data and professional services.
+The majority of this spend is on IT, data and marketing.
 Spend commitments are made using written contracts.
 We do not use cash payments for services.

 Most of our manufactured goods (typically IT equipment) are purchased from large multinational corporations who have their own supply chain principles and ethical standards in addition to agreeing to ours where appropriate.

-The use of service provider contractors in our organisation is largely within our facilities support area, comprising: security guards, caterers and cleaners.
-In addition, the Group also uses IT contractors in parts of the business.
-We do not generally enter into individual arrangements for any of these roles and contract via reputable large facilities management and specialist IT resourcing companies.
+The use of service provider contractors in our organisation is largely within our facilities support and IT categories.
+We do not generally enter into individual arrangements for any of these roles and contract via reputable large facilities management and specialist IT resourcing companies respectively.

 Plans for the next financial year

 - Review the terms and conditions in our procurement contracts globally against best practice gained from external advisors and our key suppliers and customers, and where necessary, refresh our standard procurement terms and conditions.

 - Continue our programme of risk assessing our vendor base.

 - Run refresher training with our procurement teams globally and repeat the all – employee communication.

 This statement is approved by the Experian Limited Board and signed on its behalf by: